 Scott was born in Bryn Mawr, PA.
 He attended the Pennsylvania Academy of the Fine Arts (PAFA), where he studied with Jane Piper.
 He is a distinguished teacher and generous mentor to many artists of a younger generation in Philadelphia.

 Scott has had solo exhibitions of his work in London, New York, Philadelphia, and San Francisco, and has been included in numerous group shows.
-In 2004, he received an Independence Foundation Fellowship in the Arts and the Adolph & Clara Obrig Prize from the National Academy Museum in New York City and in 2006, received the Distinguished Alumni Award from PAFA, where he currently teaches.
-His work is in a number of public collections, including the British Museum, Philadelphia Museum of Art, and Woodmere Art Museum.
+In 2004, he received an Independence Foundation Fellowship in the Arts and the Adolph & Clara Obrig Prize from the National Academy Museum in New York City and in 2006, received the Distinguished Alumni Award from PAFA.
+His work is in a number of public collections, including the British Museum and the Philadelphia Museum of Art.
 He is represented by Hollis Taggart Galleries, New York.

 Every year, Woodmere organizes a gala party in order to recognize individuals who have made a difference in the life of the Museum.
 This year, our party was virtual and we honored three artists who have volunteered at Woodmere for ten years and longer: Penelope Harris, Peter Paone, and Bill Scott.